open-data-toronto/docker-local-environment/README.md

 > **Note**: Will work for both CKAN *AND* WordPress, because they are under the same Docker Compose file.
 This could be decoupled in the future.

+## 4. Limitations

+Although we constantly strive to make the environment as close to reality as possible, but there are a number of issues we are still working through:

+* Datapusher is not working, uploaded files are not pushed to the datastore.
+In the meantime, use the [Datastore API](https://docs.ckan.org/en/2.8/maintaining/datastore.html)
+* Featured posts are not dispayed in homepage

 ## 5. Troubleshooting

 > *Note*: all docker-compose commands must be run from the location of the docker-compose.yml file, which by default is at `open-data-workspace/stack/ckan/contrib/docker`